 ASM detected.
-Do you wish to connect to ASM using BEQUEATH connection?
-Press Y for SharePlex to use a BEQUEATH connection to connect to the ASM instance, or press N to use a TNS alias.
+Do you wish to connect to

+ASM using BEQUEATH connection?

+Press Y for SharePlex to use a BEQUEATH

+connection to connect to the ASM instance, or press

+N to use a TNS alias.

 IMPORTANT!
-If the database uses ASM and the database TNS alias is configured with a SCAN IP, then you must specify connection through an ASM TNS alias in order for SharePlex to connect to the ASM instance.
-The following prompt is displayed if you selected a BEQUEATH connection: Press Y to use the same user and password as the login user, or press N to be prompted for a different user and password.
+If the database uses ASM and the database TNS alias is configured with a SCAN IP, then you must specify connection through an ASM TNS alias in order for SharePlex to connect to the

-Prompt Response
+ASM instance.

+The following prompt is displayed if you did not select a BEQUEATH connection: